edmondsl/edmondsl.github.io/_posts/2022-03-02-DE-Zoomcamp-Notes-Lesson-1-2-1.md

 ![image](https://user-images.githubusercontent.com/54118138/156616461-8b47ca73-9319-4e3f-b2b3-9a9148ea3ed4.png)

-- Now in our terminal we will use docker to build an image (test:pandas) in our current director( .).
+- Now in our terminal we will use docker to build an image (test:pandas) in our current director and looks for a docker file in this directory to run( .).

 ```console
 stacy@ ~